 Waste too much time on making their website look pretty

 There are so many extremely profitable blogs that don’t look amazing.
-In fact some are downright ugly!
+In fact, some are downright ugly!

 Sure, it’s nice to have a beautiful blog but it’s not necessary.
-Get it up, start creating content and building your traffic.
+Get it up, start creating content and build your traffic.
 The worst mistake you can make is not getting started because you’re too worried about the look of the blog.
 Your first website will not be your last.